MENTORSHIP & CONSULTING

 Contact Ben about limited in-kind mentoring or paid consulting specific to your organization's needs

 Ben Holmes founded The Farm School in 1989 in order to offer the coming generations the gift of experience I had been given on my family farm.

+In 2021 he launched Ben Holmes Consulting.
 Ben can offer support in the areas of: organization start-up/ maintenance, fundraising, board, and practical application of mission/values

 Black Yield Institute, Baltimore, MD